samardzic/language_dictionary_generator/README.md

 ## Serbian Translations

 - Translation words pool intended for generating Serbian words database.
-- This word base will be used for language packs and spellchech integrations.
+- This word base will be used for language packs and spell-chech integrations.

 <br/>